evanlong-me/claude-code-usage/README.md

 ## 📁 Data Sources

-Reads local data from:
+This tool reads Claude Code usage data from your local files:

 - `~/.claude.json` - Main Claude Code configuration
 - `~/.claude/projects/` - Session records and project data
 - `~/.claude/settings.json` - User settings (optional)

 ## 🚨 Setup Instructions

-If Claude Code isn't configured, you'll see:
+First time using this tool?
+If Claude Code isn't configured on your system, you'll see:

 ```
 ❌ Claude Code configuration not found!